AAPL · Q2 2026 Earnings

 Amit Daryanani · Evercore

-What are the levers driving iPhone 22% growth despite supply constraints and durability of this growth; also requested advice Tim Cook is giving to incoming CEO John.
+What levers are driving iPhone 17 family growth despite supply constraints and what is durability of this growth?

 Michael Ng · Goldman Sachs